By Jim Miller

 Tinnitus itself is not a disease, but rather a symptom of some other underlying health condition.
-The best way to find out what’s causing your tinnitus is to see an audiologist, or an otolaryngologist — a doctor who specializes in ear, nose and throat diseases (commonly called an ENT).
+The best way to find out what’s causing your tinnitus is to see an audiologist, or an adult and pediatric otolaryngology specialist — a doctor who specializes in ear, nose and throat diseases (commonly called an ENT).
 The various things that can cause tinnitus are:

 • Hearing loss, which is the most common cause.

 • Middle ear obstructions usually caused by a build-up of earwax deep in the ear canal.

 • The side effects of many different prescription and nonprescription medicines like aspirin, ibuprofen, certain blood pressure medicines and diuretics, some antidepressants, cancer medicines and antibiotics.